Best automatic savings apps 2024

 To withdraw cash from your savings, just tap "withdraw" on one of the money pots in the app and it will be with you in less than 24 hours.

-Plum also allows you to round spending up to the nearest pound and save the change, as well as set up an automatic deposit to your Plum account whenever you get paid.
+Plum also allows you to round spending up to the nearest pound and save the change, as well as set up regular automatic deposits to your Plum account every few days.
+Don't worry though, they'll always make sure that these deposits are affordable.

 Best for: Achieving your savings goals.